bhdirect-ebooks/dev-docs/source/process/indexes.md

 ![skeletal_index_guide.jpg](../assets/images/skeletal_index_guide.jpg)

-<aside class="info">Before performing the conversion below, make sure you have a correct `page-list` in toc.xhtml, since epubindex uses it for creating hrefs.</aside>
+<aside class="caution">Before performing the conversion below, make sure you have a correct `page-list` in toc.xhtml, since epubindex uses it for creating hrefs.</aside>

 ## Converting to EPUB Indexes